-A mixture of an Orchestra, Japanese instruments (usually representing the fighting Tenno) and Industrial sounds is used for Grineer maps.
+A mixture of an Orchestra and Industrial sounds is used to represent the Grineer.
 Perfect for a kit-bashed race of decaying clones.

-An almost purely electronic Industrial Music with a peculiar cold and hollow sound is used for Corpus maps.
+Purely electronic Industrial Music with a peculiar cold and hollow sound represents the Corpus.

-Dissonant Orchestral music is used for Infested maps, accentuating their "otherness".
+Dissonant Orchestral music is used for the Infested, accentuating their "otherness".

 Le Parkour: Many such feats are simple for a Warframe.
 Wall-running and jumping, climbing, rolling, Vanquish-like sliding, and huge goddamn flips.
 They are required to access some of the treasure vaults found in the Void, and hidden locker rooms in Grineer asteroids.